-The power supply connects to the system board via a single 2 x 10 connector.
+The power supply connects to the system board via a 2 x 10 connector and a 1 x 6 connector.

 The power supply provides 4-pin connectors for attaching internal devices.
-The IntelliStation M Pro has one diskette and four DASD connectors.
+The IntelliStation M Pro has two diskette and five DASD connectors.
 The following tables list the pin assignments for these connectors.